boolsi/boolsi/README.md

 ...
 ```

-In `attract`, Spearman's correlations between node states in attractors
+In `attract`, Spearman's correlations between the (averaged) node states in attractors
 are written to an additional CSV file.
 The correlations are sorted by
 their magnitude in descending order, with statistically significant
 correlations printed first: